Deewana (1992 film): Legacy

 Deewana has been regarded as one of the earliest Indian films based on the social stigma of widow remarriage.
 The film's music, composed by the duo Nadeem-Shravan, became a multi-platinum success.
 Bharti's performance fetched her critical appreciation; the film's title became synonymous with her.
 The film is also notable for being the film debut of Shah Rukh Khan.
 Despite having limited screen presence in the second half of the film, his portrayal of an obsessive lover achieved him a major career breakthrough.
 The song "Koi Na Koi Chahiye" picturised on him has gradually gathered a cult following.
 Ashok Raj described his role as "A small-town commoner who stalks a rich widow to gain access to a prosperous lifestyle."
 News18 remarks that Kapoor's "filmography came to a head" with Deewana and that it remains it to be one of his most memorable works, his fashion in the film being considered a trendsetter for himself.

 Additionally, Deewana has been included in many listings—"500 Greatest Bollywood Movies of the 80s, 90s and 2000s", "Top 90 Hindi Movies Of The 1990s" and "100 Greatest Bollywood Love Triangle Movies".
 The soundtrack album was featured by Planet Bollywood among the "100 Greatest Bollywood Soundtracks" with a conclusion that "Deewana was simply one of the best albums of the 90s".
 India Today ranked Deewana first as one of the "Top Films of Raj Kanwar".
 Filmfare featured it in their listing of "16 Best Shah Rukh Khan Movies".
 Rediff.com has placed the film twice in its listing of "Top 20 soundtracks of Nadeem–Shravan" and "10 Amazing Nadeem–Shravan songs".
 The scene where Khan confronts Bharti and throws red colour on her white saree to confess his love to her was included by NDTV as one of the "Top 10 Holi scenes from Bollywood".
 Diptakirti Chaudhuri, a film critic, hailed Deewana to be a pathbreaking film in Bollywood, as it showed a complete contrast to the general storyline of love triangles.

 The film has been referenced many times in the following years.
 In Pehla Nasha (1993), Khan says to Deepak Tijori, "You have done a miracle (Chamatkar) gentleman, I have become a crazy fan (Deewana) of you."
 Moreover, in the "Chennai Express Special - Part 2" episode of the popular television sitcom Taarak Mehta Ka Ooltah Chashmah, Popatlal dances along the song "Koi Na Koi Chahiye".
 The film's poster is shown in the film Dhanak.
-A footage from Deewana is also shown in Fan.
+Footage from Deewana is also shown in Fan.

 Khan and Kapoor reunited again in Om Shanti Om and Jab Tak Hai Jaan in 2007 and 2012, respectively.
-Although the latter appeared in special appearances.